-Sidney Armstrong was elected as a Trustee of the Greater Montana Foundation in 2008 and appointed as Executive Director in 2011 by the Board of Trustees.
+Sidney Armstrong was elected as a Trustee of the Greater Montana Foundation in 2008 and appointed as Executive Director in 2011 through 2020 by the Board of Trustees.
 Ms. Armstrong is a consultant for foundations and non-profits, who lives and works in Helena, Montana.

 She was Executive Director of the Montana Community Foundation from 1990 to December, 2001.
 Earlier she served on the staff of Montana Governor Thomas L. Judge, and as staff for the Montana State Senate.
 She was also part of Governor Brian Schweitzer’s administration, as a member of his Transition Team, in 2004, temporarily as part of his immediate staff and then as a volunteer Advisor.
 In 2006, she served as a coordinator for the Governor’s Conversation on Endowments and Philanthropy.